 College is for the wealthy, or at least the upper middle class.
 Higher learning has always been tailored to those with money.
-It comes as no surprise then, that Americans who relied on federal student loans to get a higher education on par with their wealthier peers are now trillions of dollars in debt.
+It comes as no surprise then, that Americans who relied on federal student loans to get a higher education are now trillions of dollars in debt.
 Compounded by the recent recession, lack of available jobs, unemployment rates, increases in daily living expenses and the compounded interest on these loans, Americans are swamped with school loan debt they cannot pay back.

 Can A Bill Help With Student Loans?